 Clausen’s first large-scale composition “The Wishbone Suite” was commissioned by King County 4Culture, and recorded for Table & Chairs Music in 2011.
 The 19-movement suite for chamber jazz ensemble of clarinet, accordion, piano, trombone and drums embodies Clausen’s playful and vivid musical outlook.
 In the jazz tradition, compositionally crafted folk-like motifs act as springboards for the ensemble’s improvised material.
 While the traditional concept of the jazz solo is seldom present in Clausen’s works, improvisatory counterpoint and conversations abound in his music, creating innovative opportunities for his band-mates to assert their personal voices.

-Clausen’s works have also been performed by Wynton Marsalis, Cuong Vu, The Monterey Jazz Festival Next Generation Jazz Orchestra, Juilliard Jazz Orchestra, The BMI Composer’s Workshop, and earned him the Gerald Wilson Prize from Monterey Jazz Festival, The Irving Berlin Scholarship from The Juilliard School and Earshot Jazz's Emerging Artist of The Year Award.
-In addition, Clausen has been commissioned by The New York Times, Bloomberg News and Blue Chalk Media to compose music for film and television documentaries.
+Clausen’s works have also been performed by Wynton Marsalis, Cuong Vu, The Monterey Jazz Festival Next Generation Jazz Orchestra, Juilliard Jazz Orchestra, The BMI Composer’s Workshop, The New York Youth Symphony, The Seattle Collaborative Orchestra, The Seattle Chamber Players, and earned him the Gerald Wilson Prize from Monterey Jazz Festival, The Irving Berlin Scholarship from The Juilliard School, The Lotos Foundation Prize, and Earshot Jazz's Emerging Artist of The Year Award.

 An active composer for film and television, Clausen has been commissioned by The New York Times, Bloomberg TV, Carnegie Corporation, The Whitney Museum, Dell, Morgan Stanley, Mizuho Americas, Freedom House, and Blue Chalk Media.
 His work has appeared at Austin Film Festival, Reykjavik International Film Festival!, Seattle 48 Hour Film Fest, and LA Shorts Fest.